gitanogama/ocpp-manager/Readme.md

 - **Charging Station Management**: Add and monitor charging stations and their associated connectors.
 - **RFID Card Setup**: Manage RFID cards, including setting up expiring authorizations to allow or restrict charging.
 - **Transaction Records**: Track all transactions and estimate ongoing transaction details.

----

-> PS.: This is a very newly created repository and project.
-If anyone is interested in improving it, contributions would be greatly appreciated!
-> If there are issues or feature ideas, feel free to create an issue or even directly submit a Pull Request.
-> Also, I've been told I'm not the best frontend developer, so improvements to the frontend would be welcome too.

 ## Docker Compose Example